People are falling off buildings in search of the perfect Instagram shot

 The Moorthys’ fairy-tale life ended tragically.
 But their story is part of a growing and dangerous trend in the global contest for social media fame.

-A subculture has emerged in the past eight years of people who seek out death-defying situations–and they do it for the likes, followers, and adulation of fans on social media
+A subculture has emerged in the past eight years of people who seek out death-defying situations–and they do it for the likes, followers, and adulation of fans on social media.

 How it all began